On Tightness of Tsaknakis-Spirakis Descent Methods for Approximate Nash Equilibria: Descent Procedure

 \section{Descent Procedure}

-In this section, we show how to find a nearly \SP in polynomial time of precision $\delta$.
-First, we need to formally define what is a ``nearly" \SPn.
+In this section, we show how to find a $\delta$-\SP in polynomial time of precision $\delta$.
 Recall that $V(x,y)$ is the min-max value of $T$ and $V(x,y)\leq f(x,y)$ always holds.
-We give the following definition: \begin{definition} A strategy pair $(x,y)$ is a \emph{$\delta-$\SPn}, if $f_R(x,y)=f_C(x,y)$ and \end{definition} When $\delta=0$, we have $V(x,y)=f_R(x,y)=f_C(x,y)$, and by \Cref{prop:sp-equi}, $(x,y)$ is a \SPn.
+Then immediately, we have \begin{lemma} A strategy pair $(x,y)$ is a \emph{$\delta-$\SPn}, if and only if and